minhpascal/controversy/README.rst

 #. web ui Firefox, Safari support and general clean-up; stability / bug fixes
 #. cache full NYT articles with SQL
 #. more than tweets using NYT `community API`_
-#. "show more" on results ui queries more than 10 articles without repeats
+#. "rank more" on results ui queries more than 10 articles without repeats
 #. development of external api
 #. "confidence" included in api response, a function of number of tweets
 #. load balancing